LeonZamel/Platformer/README.md

 # Platformer
 A simple platformer written in Python and using pygame

-Written in Python version 3.4.3 on 64-bit
+To start the game start the "Platformer.py" script and make sure all files are in the same directory

-Requires image for the player
+Written in Python version 3.4.3 on 64-bit although it should work on 32-bit systems